-002 Modern World Governments (3) UC:CSU
+002 Introduction to Comparative Politics (3) UC:CSU

 This course examines the politics, policies, and governments of the modern world in terms of their institutions, ideologies, political habits and foreign policies.
 Emphasis is placed on the governments of Great Britain, France and Germany.